 - Plastics don’t break down, they break up, becoming a permanent pollutant in our environment

 - Microplastics have been reported in food for human consumption . the average person could be eating up to 5 grams of plastic a week

-- Toxic chemicals such as phthalates and BPA are present in the plastic many foods are packaged in
+- Toxic chemicals such as phthalates and BPA are present in the plastic foods packaging

 Threat to oceans and wildlife

 - 8 million tonnes of plastic pollution enters our oceans each year